Multi-axis Vibration Testing

 March 29, 2022

-There are three linear axes of motion in the x, y, and z-direction and three rotational axes: pitch, roll, and yaw.
-A multi-axis test subjects a device under test (DUT) to vibration from two or more axes simultaneously.
+There are three linear axes of motion in the x-, y-, and z-directions and three rotational axes: pitch, roll, and yaw.
+A multi-axis test subjects a device under test (DUT) to vibration in two or more axes simultaneously.
 The test setup includes one vibration controller with multiple outputs or multiple controllers.
 The output to the shakers can be the same or individual test profiles.

 Although it is a more time-consuming process, single-axis testing can capture the effects of vibration at each axis.
-However, it cannot act out the effect that the individual axes’ vibration has on one another or the whole system.
-Not only is multi-axis testing more rigorous, but it reflects real-world vibration much more accurately.
+However, it cannot act out the effect of individual axes’ vibration on each other or the system as a whole.
+Multi-axis testing can be more rigorous and may more accurately reflect real-world vibration.

-There has been a significant discussion about uniaxial versus multi-axis testing in research, academics, and industry.
-The consensus is that multi-axis testing is more realistic than a single axis.
-However, industries are at different stages of development when it comes to multi-axis testing.
+There has been a significant discussion about uniaxial versus multi-axis testing in research, academia, and industry.
+The consensus is that multi-axis testing can be more realistic than subsequent single-axis tests.
+However, industries are at different stages of implementation and acceptance.

 When to Use Multi-Axis Testing

-Typically, excitation is multi-directional.
-If there is a multi-axis loading scenario in the field, then multi-axis testing should be employed if possible.
-As outlined in the introduction, there are many types of multi-axis tests, including:
+Excitation is typically multi-directional.
+If the operational environment includes multi-axis loading, the engineer may consider a multi-axis testing method in the lab.
+As outlined in the introduction, there are several types of multi-axis tests, including:

-Determining when to select a multi-axis test over a single axis will depend on the recorded environment and test specifications.
+Determining when to select a multi-axis test over a single axis will depend on the operational environment and test specifications.
 According to MIL-STD-810G Method 527:

 “As a result of the increased complexity of application of MET [multi-exciter testing] over even multiple application of SDOF single-exciter testing (SET), an analyst after careful review of the available data and specification, will need to provide rationale for selection of the MET method.”